stav/sirem/docs/DATETIME_IMPLEMENTATION.md

 ## Overview

-The Sirem CRM system uses a simplified datetime approach treating all times as UTC to provide full datetime functionality for action scheduling and tracking.
+The Sirem CRM system uses proper timezone handling: **UTC in the database, EST in the UI**.
+This follows industry best practices while providing a simple user experience for Eastern Time users.

 ## Implementation Details